danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 need to:

-  - Sense various specific properties such as pressure, torque, velocity, or flow
+  - Sense various specific properties such as pressure, torque, velocity, or flow.
-  - Control various specific actuators such as motors, solenoids, or valves
+  - Control various specific actuators such as motors, solenoids, or valves.
-  - Collect and send data with a low latency, or at least a well synchronized timestamp
+  - Collect and send data with a low latency, or at least a well synchronized timestamp.
-  - Potentially have a very low unit cost, particularly when the networks are implemented in mass market products such as automobiles
+  - Potentially have a very low unit cost, particularly when the networks are implemented in mass market products such as automobiles.
   - Potentially run control algorithms themselves.

 ## 2.5.
 Edge systems for building management and automation